hail-is/hail/infra/README.md

   Terraform has created a GKE cluster named `vdc`.
 We assume `kubectl` is configured to point at this cluster.

+- Go to the Google Cloud console, VPC networks > internal > Private service connection > Private connections to services, and enable Export custom routes to both connections.

 You can now install Hail:

 - Run `$HAIL/docker/third-party/copy_images.sh`.
 This copies some